-The PREIS Program supports research and demonstration programs to develop, replicate, refine, and test innovative models for preventing unintended teen pregnancy.
+PREIS supports research and demonstration programs to develop, replicate, refine, and test innovative models for preventing unintended teen pregnancy.
 ACF administers the grant program in collaboration with OAH and provides a total of \$10 million in funding directly to local public and private entities.

-There is one PREIS grantee in California, Childrens Hospital of Los Angeles, which received \$797,255 in PREIS funds for Fiscal Year 2010.
+• There is one PREIS grantee in California, Children's Hospital of Los Angeles, which received \$797,255 in PREIS funds for FY 2011.

-Childrens Hospital Los Angeles, \$797,255 (2010-2014)
+Children's Hospital Los Angeles, \$797,255 (FY 2011)

-Childrens Hospital Los Angeles partners with El Nido Family Centers, also located in the greater Los Angeles area, to implement an adaptation of the Project AIM (Adult Identity Mentoring) called Teen Parent Project AIM.
+Children's Hospital Los Angeles partners with El Nido Family Centers, also located in the greater Los Angeles area, to implement an adaptation of the Project AIM (Adult Identity Mentoring) called Teen Parent Project AIM.
 The program serves approximately 1,400 young pregnant women or teenage mothers ages 14-18 from Adolescent Family Life and Cal Learn sites in the Los Angeles metropolitan area as well as the San Fernando Valley, South Los Angeles, and the Antelope Valley.

-Project AIM (Adult Identity Mentoring) is an evidence-based youth development program designed to help adolescents identify their future goals and consider how engaging in risky behavior may negatively impact their ability to achieve those goals.
+Project AIM is an evidence-based youth development program designed to help adolescents identify their future goals and consider how engaging in risky behavior may negatively impact their ability to achieve those goals.
 The program is based on the "Theory of Possible Selves," which proposes that an individual's motivation is determined by the ability to imagine his future self.
-Those that are capable of imagining both possible positive and negative futures are therefore more inclined to work toward their life goals.51 The school-based intervention consists of 10 sessions which are divided into four units: 1) Legacy, Role Models, and Peers; 2) Self-Projection: Expanding Visions of Possible Selves; 3) Self-Expression through Work: Development of Possible Self; and 4) Skills of Fulfilling Positive Future Possible Selves.52 The lessons consist of group discussions, interactive activities, and roleplaying exercises to encourage youth to explore their personal interests, social surroundings, and their goals for their future adult life.
-53 Project AIM is designed for use with African-American youth ages 11-14 and is also appropriate for use with Latino youth.
+Those that are capable of imagining both possible positive and negative futures are therefore more inclined to work toward their life goals.53 The school-based intervention consists of 10 sessions, which are divided into four units: 1) Legacy, Role Models, and Peers; 2) Self-Projection: Expanding Visions of Possible Selves; 3) Self-Expression through Work: Development of Possible Self; and 4) Skills of Fulfilling Positive Future Possible Selves.54 The lessons consist of group discussions, interactive activities, and role-playing exercises to encourage youth to explore their personal interests, social surroundings, and their goals for their future adult life.55 Project AIM is designed for use with African-American youth ages 11-14 and is also appropriate for use with Latino youth.
 Although it is a school-based program, it can also be implemented in community-based settings.
-An evaluation of the program published in the Journal of Adolescent Medicine found that at a 19-week follow-up, adolescents who participated in the program were significantly less likely to report having had sexual intercourse than participants in the control group; and, at a one-year follow-up, male participants were significantly less likely to report having had sexual intercourse than participants in the control group.54
+An evaluation of the program published in the Journal of Adolescent Medicine found that, at a 19-week follow-up, adolescents who participated in the program were significantly less likely to report having had sexual intercourse than those in the control group and, at a one-year follow-up, male participants were significantly less likely to report having had sexual intercourse than those in the control group.56 parenting youth who are under 21 years of age, and youth who live in areas with high adolescent birth rates.
+Programs must address at least three of the following adulthood preparation subjects: healthy relationships, positive adolescent development, financial literacy, parent-child communication skills, education and employment skills, and healthy life skills.